 Problem: Six-Year Old Failing Servers

 The previous provider had allowed the servers to age past their five-year warranty.
 Multiple drives were in a failed state, internal dust levels were at a maximum and all servers required upgrading.
-Our proposal was to shift all data to the enterprise storage in the above point, thus alleviating the immediate risk of losing data on one of the eight storage devices.
+We proposed to shift all data to the enterprise storage at the above point, thus alleviating the immediate risk of losing data on one of the eight storage devices.
 The second proposal was to replace all of the servers with three physical servers at three different sites, which allows for redundancy.

 Problem: No Disaster Recovery Solution